StemVibrations/TestCases/README.md

 For the test cases you also need to have [git](https://git-scm.com/) installed, in order to commit the results.

+The presentation with the overview of the test cases can be found [here](inputs/STEM.pptx).

 ### Running the test cases